agormp/seqconverter/README.md

 ## Highlights

-* Can be used to convert between sequence file formats but also does other things
+* Can be used to convert between sequence file formats but also able to perform many other manipulations and analyses of sequences.
 * Read and write **aligned** sequences in the following formats:
 	* fasta
 	* Nexus